 Review Bodies

 Review bodies involving Roma human rights defenders from the Americas and academic institutions have been convened to review the materials submitted in response to the call for inputs.
-The following independent and voluntary review bodies have reviewed and assess submissions for the Romani Memory Map for the Americas:
+The following independent and voluntary review bodies will review and assess submissions for the Romani Memory Map in the Americas

 Expert Panel

 The role of the Expert Panel is to ensure academic rigor, historical accuracy, and proper ethics in the review of the entries submitted.
-The Expert Panel worked on the basis of decisional consensus.
+The Expert Panel work on the basis of decisional consensus.

 Review Board

 The role of the Review Board is to ensure Romani community involvement and oversight in the assessment of materials submitted for inclusion in the Romani Memory Map for the Americas, as well as to complement the work of the Expert Panel in assessing academic rigor, historical accuracy, and proper ethics in the entries submitted.
-The Expert Panel similarly worked on the basis of decisional consensus.
+The Expert Panel similarly work on the basis of decisional consensus.

 A Note on Terminology